Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 ![responsive-image](assets/css/images/responsive.png)

+# User Experience (UX)
+##  User stories
+### First Time Visitor Goals
+- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+- As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+- As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.

+Returning Visitor Goals
+- As a Returning Visitor, I want to find information about deals and packages.
+- As a Returning Visitor, I want to find the best way to get in contact with the business with any questions I may have.

 # Features
+- Responsive on all devices.
+- Interactive elements.

+## Design
+Color scheme
+- Light Blue, white and Black.

+Font Style
+- Nunito, PT San.

+Imagery
+- Gym equipment/fitness related.

 ## Header
 The header shows the name of the Personal Training business with use of a colour comination and font style which will feature throughout the website
 ## Navbar